-Under the Medium-Term Environmental Action Plan 16-20, the Group has set the goal of reducing the volume of waste generated and the amount of final waste disposed, to this end, we are advancing the "3Rs (Reduce, Reuse, Recycle) + Renewable" from the standpoint of correct handling and effective resource use with the aim of realizing a circular economy.
+Under the Medium-Term Environmental Action Plan 21-25, the Group has set the goal of reducing the volume of waste generated and the amount of final waste disposed, to this end, we are advancing the "3Rs (Reduce, Reuse, Recycle) + Renewable" from the standpoint of correct handling and effective resource use with the aim of realizing a circular economy.

-Proper Management and Reduction of Waste
+Proper Management of Waste

 As a waste-discharging enterprise, the Group properly implements and manages the conclusion of agreements with contractors for waste collection, conveyance and processing, the management of electronic manifests, and on-site confirmation of disposal contractors.
-Above all, we select waste disposal contractors that proactively recycle resources, conduct on-site confirmation before concluding the contract, and evaluate whether disposal consignment is possible.
+We choose waste disposal contractors who proactively recycle resources, conduct on-site confirmation before concluding these contracts, and evaluate whether disposal consignment is possible.